NYC EATSS

 ANDEAN CHEF

 Chef Andrea Condes (Murdoch) is an Andean chef.
-Born in Venezuela and adopted from an orphanage, she spent 29 years in the US disconnected from my Indigenous culture.
+Born in Venezuela and adopted from an orphanage, she spent 29 years in the US disconnected from her Indigenous culture.
 In 2015, Andrea started to reconnect to Native Indigenous cultures through food.
 She visited and spoke with knowledge keepers within Oneida Nation and left with new relatives who included her in their community.

 As an entrepreneur, Andrea translates her experiences into food menus, educational workshops, and speeches on a mission to not only keep traditional stories and knowledge alive and without the colonial lens.
 Four Directions Cuisine is in its seventh year of business in Colorado and continuing to grow and make an impact in both local and national communities.
 The four main pillars of this business are sourcing locally, sourcing Indigenously, education, and community work.